mitabanik/Algebra-Snaps/README.md

 # Real Time Photo Sharing App

 A beginners React project to create a real time photo sharing application using Next.js, Tailwind CSS and Firebase.
-I've created this app to share among my students in Summer Quartar to make learning Linear Algebra more interactive and fun.
+I've created this app to share among my students in Summer Quarter to make learning Linear Algebra more interactive and fun.

 ## Features
 - Google Sign In